Fusionmedstaff

 🌍 Oklahoma

-🌍 Pennsylvania (law passed and awaiting implementation)
+🌍 Pennsylvania (law passed and partial implementation)

 🌍 South Carolina